texnofobix/pyhwtherm/README.md

 Original concept from http://www.bradgoodman.com/thermostat/

-pyhwtherm is a library to connect to the Honeywell Website to query status and update the thermostat.
+pyhwtherm is a library to connect to the Honeywell Website to query status and update the wifi thermostat.

 For usage see the example.py.